Cyphermoon/slack-clone/README.md

 ## Frequently Asked Question
 ### How to add users to private chats
- You have to enter a user email address into the input field after you have clicked the "+" icon next to the "Direct Messages" text
+ You have to enter a user's email address into the input field after you have clicked the "+" icon next to the "Direct Messages" text